 Japanese Chopstick Etiquette

-- Use a chopstick rest (hashioki) if provided.
+- Always use a chopstick rest (hashioki) when provided.

 - Use the opposite end of your chopsticks when taking food from shared plates.